pip-services/pip-services-docs/content/en/conceptual/dynamic_data_types/_index.md

 ##### Logical operators

 The method equals and equals_as_type offer a way to compare two different AnyValue objects.
-The first compares an object’s value to another specified value.
+The first compares an object's value to another specified value.
 When direct comparison gives a negative result, it tries to compare the values as strings.
-The second method compares an object’s value to another specified value.
+The second method compares an object's value to another specified value.
 When direct comparison gives a negative result, it converts values to a type specified by a type code and compares them again.
 The following examples show how to use them.

 {{< tabsection >}}
   {{< include "./__code7_node.md" >}}